 Because we hold ourselves to higher standards of patient responsibility, we have earned a spot as one of the most referred to practices in the state.
 This humbles and motivates us to continue our responsible approach to chronic pain patients, as well as being committed to the same level of responsibility to our community.
 When prescribing opioids, we take the necessary measures to limit the frequency and dosage for patient safety by focusing on interventional procedures.

-When the NEW Florida Bill on Opioids (HB 21) is enacted on July 1st, 2018, the Ramos Center will remain your primary source of knowledge regarding current and best practice models in opioid management.
+Since the NEW Florida Opioid Law (HB 21) was enacted on July 1st, 2018, the Ramos Center has remained your primary source of knowledge regarding current and best practice models in opioid management.
 I personally commit to organizing and executing local seminars to help educate the physician population, as well as the residents within our community about the new legislation.